SynFutures/docs/docs/hash_rate_futures_general.md

 title: Hash Rate Futures
 ---

-### 26. What is SynFutures' BTC hash rate（BTCHASH）futures?
+### 26. What is SynFutures' BTC Hash Rate（BTCHASH）Futures?
 Is it a cloud mining token?
-BTC hash rate futures contract represents the expected block mining reward in BTC for a difficulty resetting period (roughly 14 days, for simplicity, we would refer to one period as 14 days hereafter) per PH/s hash rate at a given difficulty level.
+BTC Hash Rate Futures contract represents the expected block mining reward in BTC for a difficulty resetting period (roughly 14 days, for simplicity, we would refer to one period as 14 days hereafter) per PH/s hash rate at a given difficulty level.
 In contrast to a cloud mining token, it is purely on-chain based futures for trading BTC mining difficulty and no physical mining activity is performed.

 ### 27. What does 1 long position of BTCHASH represent?
 What is being "longed"?
 Long position of BTCHASH means longing the block mining reward in BTC, while shorting the mining difficulty, as the block mining reward is negatively proportional to the mining difficulty.
 Long 1 BTCHASH at a certain maturity date means long the block mining reward for 1 PH/s hash rate for the next difficulty resetting period (2016 blocks, roughly 14 days) following the maturity date.